u0078867/ulema-ul-analyzer/README.md

 U.L.E.M.A Upper Limb Evaluation in Motion Analysis
 =================

-U.L.E.M.A. is a MATLAB-based GUI tool for quickly processing motion capture data (C3D files) recorded by using Motion Capture devices.
+U.L.E.M.A. is a MATLAB-based GUI tool (for Windows) for quickly processing motion capture data (C3D files) recorded by using Motion Capture devices.